aisland-dao/docusign/README.md

 ```

 ## Build Code:
-If you wish to change the client code, you should edit the files in client-src and launch ./build.sh to rebuild the bundle.js whichn
+If you wish to change the client code, you should edit the files in client-src and launch ./build.sh to rebuild the bundle.js wich is the one pulled from the html files.

 ## Encryption Protocol: